Our aim is to make sure that Gatwick has high quality transport links to support our ambition to be London's airport of choice.

 - Contribute to the sustainable economic growth of the local community and of the UK economy

 - Lead the way for best practice in surface access strategies, with innovation at its core

-Our airport surface access strategy, puts our passenger's experience first.
-We consider how people travel and what their needs are and then look at the transport infrastructure and services needed to make it happen.
+Of course, our strategy puts the passenger experience first.
+We look at how people travel and what their needs are and then look at the transport infrastructure and services needed to make it happen.
 We consider current and future travel options for both our passengers and staff, via all forms of transport.

 Alongside our surface access strategy 2012-2030, we will produce a series of five year actions plans.
 The first plan will be for the period 2013-2017 and this will replace the 2011 action plan.
 We will review the surface access action plan every three years.

 To deliver our surface access vision and provide input to our ASAS, we have undertaken a number of key studies, as well as a vision workshop with key stakeholders in April 2012.
 We also took into account the results of the Gatwick master plan consultation.
 Working with the Transport Forum Steering Group we have developed the ASAS and its strategic priorities to deliver three key objectives:

 - Achieve 40% public transport mode share for air passengers and staff by the time the airport reaches 40 million passengers per annum (mppa)

 - Identify feasible measures to achieve a stretch target of 45% public transport mode share once the 40% target at 40mppa has been achieved

 - Achieve a quality service rating of 4.5 (1 is lowest, 5 is the highest) for all surface access transport modes and facilities by the time the airport reaches 40mppa